ROM: A Member Value Framework for Credit Unions

 Why does my ROM score differ between two displays in Peer Suite?

 Other ROM displays are designed to be customizable to your own custom peer groups.
 These displays contain formulas like ROM2pct (seen below).
-This what you'll see reflect in the ROM Leader Table Display.
+This is what you'll see reflected in the ROM Leader Table Display.